 If the LabKey Server team has provided you a Subversion account with read/write permission, you can check in changes that you make to the LabKey Server source.
 (Note that the public configuration described on the LabKey Server version control documentation

 page is a read-only account.)
-Before you check in any changes, you must make sure that your code builds, that it runs as expected, and that it passes the Developer Regression Test (DRT).
+Before you check in any changes, you must make sure that your code builds, that it runs as expected, and that it passes the relevant automated tests.

 Update and Perform a Clean Build

 Before you run any tests, follow these steps to ensure that you are able to build with the latest sources: